atomist-skills/github-slash-commands-skill/README.md

     ```
     /pr close
     ```

+    or just the one that targets a specific branch using:

+    ```
+    /pr close --base master
+    ```

-    This can be useful when you've realized that the branch needs more work.
+    This can be useful when you've realized that the branch needs more work and you'd like to retract the pull request.
-    We are planning on adding a `/pr draft` to take the pull request back to draft mode, but we can't find the api!
+    We are planning on adding a `/pr draft` to move the pull request back to draft mode.
+Unfortunately, github does not seem to provide api access to this feature yet.

 5.  **Mark a draft Pull Request as Ready for review**